Sovereignty Is Of The Individual

 ✅ 6.
 Individual Sovereignty

-Sovereignty = the inherent authority of a rational being to govern their own life.
+Sovereignty = the moral authority of a rational being to govern their own life.

 It is: